vincejstraub/tools-template-repo/.github/pull_request_template.md

 - [ ] Other (please describe):

 **Purpose of the pull request**

-Provide additional information about the problem or feature in addition to the new behavior created.
+A description of the changes proposed in the pull request.

 **Materials used to solve problem (Optional)**

 Provide links to blog posts, libraries or addons used to solve this problem
 - [How to Pull Request](https://github.com/flexyford/pull-request) Github Repo with Learning focused Pull Request Template.

 **Additional context (Optional)**

 Add any other context about the problem here.